MicrosoftDocs/windows-dev-docs/windows-apps-src/maps-and-location/guidelines-for-geofencing.md

 ---
-Description: Follow these best practices for geofencing in your app.
+description: See guidelines and best practices for using geofencing to provide geographically contextual experiences in your app.
 title: Guidelines for geofencing apps ms.assetid: F817FA55-325F-4302-81BE-37E6C7ADC281 ms.date: 02/08/2017